CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/evm-sidechains/RootChainGaugeFactory.md

 ### `accept_transfer_ownership`
 !!! description "`RootChainFactory.accept_transfer_ownership():`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `future_owner` of the contract.

     Function to accept the transfer of ownership.

     Emits: `TransferOwnership`

-    !!!note
-        This function is only callable by the `future_owner` of the RootChainGaugeFactory.

     ??? quote "Source code"